Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Harper Carlson 9 months ago
+Harper Carlson about 1 year ago

 I am a student from Oakland Technical High School and I support this resolution.